Tax-at-source on trade income

-- The appropriate form is Application for refund of Finnish withholding tax - non-individual (6163e and 6165e).
+- The appropriate form is Application for Refund of Finnish Withholding Tax - Foreign Corporations and Organisations (6163e, 6167e and 6165e).

 Enclose the pay slip from the payer, stating the amount of compensation paid and the tax withheld on it.
 If the form is filed during the same calendar year when the compensation was paid, it is also necessary to enclose a declaration from the payer confirming that no direct refund to the foreign company has been made.
 Further mandatory enclosures: